na-na-hi/renget/archive/BulkGuide.md

 Needle Arm

 Lombre:
-Bounty: ~~3,500~~ 5,000 Poke
+Bounty: ~~3,500~~ ~~5,000~~ 7,000 Poke
-Rank: ~~B~~ A
+Rank: ~~B~~ ~~A~~ S
 Wanted for: Murder, Caravan Robbery, Assault, Fraud
 Sex: Male
 Ability: ???
 Distinctive Features: Wears a worn, brown poncho.
 Speaks in a slow, tired voice, and has a distinctive scar running down most of his left arm.
+He's also lankier and a bit taller than most of his species, giving him a distinct, reedy-looking appearance.

 Getting his start as a conman, this Pokemon has only partnered up with Cacturne in the past year, and has quickly become a danger in of himself.
-He usually hangs back and fires Water-type attacks from afar, providing support to his partner in crime.
-His accuracy is exceptional, and he has bailed Cacturne out of trouble out numerous times.
+He started out as a support, sniping troublesome targets from the rear, although reports indicate that he's recently become a lot more active and aggressive in battling.

 Moveset:
 Water Gun